Below are Loggers that currently will log the MAIDENHEAD MAYHEM Contest for you.

 The Logger will keep track of all your multipliers.

-The grids worked will not appear in any of the visiual windows.
+The grids worked will not reliably appear in any of the visual windows.
+Sometimes they will, sometimes they don't.

 The Logger WILL in the log itself correctly keep track of the mults worked.